raselkobir1/Kafka.EventDriven/README.md

    Apache Kafka is highly scalable, supporting high-performance sequential writes and partitioning topics to facilitate efficient reads and writes.
 This allows for multiple producers and consumers to read and write simultaneously.

 - **High Throughput**
-   Apache Kafka can handle large volumes of messages at high velocities, supporting up to 10K messages per second or up to one million bytes per request.
+   Throughput is a measure of the number of messages that arrive at a given point in time.
+Apache Kafka is capable of handling massive volumes of incoming messages at a high velocity per second (around 10K messages per second or a maximum request size of one million bytes per request, whichever comes first).

 - **Low Latency**
+   Latency refers to the amount of time required to process each message.
+Apache Kafka can provide high throughput with low latency and high availability.
    Kafka provides high throughput with low latency, enabling rapid message processing with high availability.

 - **Durability**